lightbend/pipelines-model-serving/README.md

 ### Air Traffic H20 Example

 The large data files are _not_ in the repo.
-Instructions for getting them are TBD.
+The data comes from [this website](http://stat-computing.org/dataexpo/2009/the-data.html).
+Download one or more of the bzip2 data files for each year to the `data-ingestors/src/main/resources/airline-data-csv` directory. _Then_ modify `data-ingestors/src/main/resources/application.conf` to list those files under the `airline-flights` section, following the example shown.

+> WARNING: At this time, these files are bundled into the application Docker image,
+> so avoid downloading too many of them or the size will be huge!

 ## Build and Deploy Ml Pipeline